M30-IR Master's Thesis

 About this course

-Students in the master program in International Relations are required to write a master thesis on a topic within the field of international relations approved by the student's supervisor.
-Students are assigned a supervisor in the spring one year prior to submission of the thesis (in the second semester of the master program).
-Students can choose amongst the broad spectrum of social scientific methods and theories that are part of the master program to develop and conduct the thesis.
-The master thesis is an independent academic work.
+Master's students in International Relations write a master thesis on a topic within the field, approved by their supervisor.
+Supervisors are assigned in the spring during the first year of the master's program (second semester).
+Students have the flexibility to choose from a wide range of social scientific methods and theories covered in the master's program to develop their thesis topic.
+The master thesis is an independent academic work on a topic within the field of International Relations.

 The length of the master thesis should be a minimum of 20.000 words and a maximum of 28.000 words.

-A key part of the work on the master thesis is the independent collection of relevant academic literature, reports, and other sources.
-Students may conduct fieldwork, including observation, interviews, etc., but this is not required.
-If a student conducts fieldwork, it is required that the supervisor approves the research proposal prior to the travel to the field.
+For their master thesis, students independently search for a topic and relevant sources, and discuss this with their supervisor.
+Students independently search for data material to inform their empirical analysis, including when relevant both quantitative and qualitative material.
+Students must develop a good understanding of the kind of data needed to study their chosen topic.
+Students may conduct fieldwork and add interviews and/or observations to their data, but this is not required.
+If students conduct fieldwork, it is required that the supervisor approves the research proposal prior to the travel to the field.
+Research ethical concerns and considerations related to any master thesis topic are to be addressed.
 In cases where fieldwork includes the collection of personal sensitive data, the student registers the project with the Norwegian Agency for Shared Services in Education and Research (sikt.no).
-You find additional information on the use of personal data in your master thesis on the NMBU website: www.nmbu.no/en/students/use-personal-data-your-degree-thesis
+You find additional information on the use of personal data in your master thesis on the NMBU website: www.nmbu.no/en/students/use-personal-data-your-degree-thesis.

 Learning outcome